ibm-cloud-docs/AnalyticsEngine/working-with-hive.md

 There are two ways in which you can configure your cluster with the Compose for MySQL parameters:

-* By using the Ambari user interface after the cluster has been created
+-  By using the Ambari user interface after the cluster has been created
-* By configuring the cluster as part of the cluster customization script
+-  By configuring the cluster as part of the cluster customization script
  <br>

-##### Using the Ambari user interface after the cluster was created
+To configure the cluster using the Ambari user interface after the cluster was created:

-To configure the cluster:

 1. Add the properties and values to the hive-site.xml file on your cluster instance by opening the Ambari console.
 2. Open the advanced configuration for HIVE: